Applying to the Honors College: Incoming Freshman

-An incoming freshman wishing to apply to the Honors Program must:
+An incoming freshman wishing to apply to the Honors College must:

-1. Complete the online Honors Program Application for Admission.
+1. Complete the online Honors College Application for Admission.
 The complete online application includes test scores, GPA, advanced high school and college course work (if applicable), and extracurricular experience.

 2. Respond to the required essay prompt.

 The application essay is an important component of your Honors College application, since it is used not only to make a decision on your ability to succeed academically, but also used for scholarship consideration.
 The following writing tips may prove helpful:

 - Use the application essay as an opportunity to tell the reader something personal about yourself — perhaps something different from what is included on your other application materials.

 - Tell your reader what you think about the essay topic, not what you think the reader wants to hear.